T

 • Utilize the D.C.
 Circulator bus for affordable and convenient transport between major attractions.

-• Many Smithsonian museums offer free admission, making it easy to enjoy world-class art and history on a budget.
+• Many Smithsonian museums offer free admission, making D.C. a budget-friendly destination for culture.

 Packing highlights